BELLTOWER HOUSE ARTIST RESIDENCY

 Requirements and expectations:

-• The desert is very peaceful, but also demanding (dust! snakes! hot! cold! altitude!)– please be prepared for rural living
+- The desert is very peaceful, but also demanding (dust! snakes! hot! cold! altitude!)– please be prepared for rural living.

-• It can get lonely here– solitude should sound peaceful not scary
+- It can get lonely here– solitude should sound peaceful not scary.

 Application and selection:

-Residents are selected through a review process by a small panel of involved and local artists, writers, and poets.
+Residents are selected through a review process by a small panel of artists, writers, and poets.
 Submissions are weighed through a combination of creative promise, relevance and feasibility of proposed project, benefit of the residency to career or practice, fit with rural living requirements, and genre and medium balance with the season’s other residents.

 Required application materials:

-• CV / Resume
+- CV / Resume

-• Portfolio of 10 past works
+- Portfolio of past works containing:

-• Brief artist statement
+- Brief artist statement

-• A project description of what you would like to work on in residence
+- A project description of what you would like to work on in residence

-• A short statement about what this opportunity would mean to you at this time
+- A short statement about what this opportunity would mean to you at this time

-• A $10 application fee
+- A $15 application fee

 2026 Residency Dates: